DinoChiesa/apigee-edge-js-examples/README.md

 ```

-## Clean (delete) all but N revisions of each proxy
+## Clean (delete) all but N revisions of each proxy AND sharedflow

 ```
-$ node ./cleanOldRevisions --token $TOKEN --apigeex -o $ORG --numToKeep 3
+$ node ./cleanOldRevisions.js --token $TOKEN --apigeex -o $ORG --numToKeep 3
 ```